 Children are responsible for choosing how much and whether they eat.

-It’s important to keep this in mind when you have a fussy eater at the table who regularly says no to certain types of food or asks for things that they haven’t been offered.
+It’s important to keep this in mind when you have a fussy eater who often refuses particular foods or asks for foods that haven’t been offered.

-Allowing your child to choose how much to eat (or not at all) will not solve the food refusal problem instantly, but it gives them some control at meal times.
+Allowing your child to choose how much to eat (or not at all) will not solve the food refusal problem instantly, but it can allow the child to feel a sense of control at meal times.
 If your child chooses not to eat the family meal, make it clear to them that there will be nothing else offered until the next meal time.
-It sounds tough but they will not starve and they will quickly learn to eat with everyone else.
+It sounds tough, but they will not starve and they will quickly learn to eat with everyone else.

 Here are some tips that may help develop good eating habits and prevent a battle at meal times:

 - Children have small stomachs, so provide five to six small nutritious meals each day.

 - Keep to regular meal times so your child knows when the next meal is coming.